1948 United States presidential election in New York

-Dewey won the election in New York by a narrow margin of less than one percentage point, despite it being his home state.
-Historical commentators have discussed how a major problem with the Dewey campaign was Dewey's almost crippling aloofness to the issues of the day.
-Commentators suggest any Dewey speech could be boiled down to the following: "Agriculture is important.
-Our rivers are full of fish.
-You cannot have freedom without liberty.
-Our future lies ahead."
-Many Republican voters claimed to feel difficulty identifying with the largely distant and enigmatic candidate.
-Truman, meanwhile, ran a very aggressive campaign, which he focused on fighting communism, furthering the social programs established under the FDR administration, and expansion of civil rights.
+Dewey won the election in New York by a narrow margin of less than one percentage point, despite it being his home state, and more importantly despite not facing a local opponent like he had four years earlier when he was defeated by the then-incumbent President (and former New York Governor) Franklin D. Roosevelt.

-The election of 1948 also greatly helped to solidify the new face of the Democratic Party as oriented toward human rights as backed by the Federal Government, than to states' rights, as was previously established during the Civil War.
-Truman's support for civil rights, particularly those of African Americans, alienated him from many southern Democrats and added ammunition to the growth of the Dixiecrat movement in the Deep South.
-This caused the first cracks to show in the Democratic dominance of that region; however, the Dixiecrats were not even on the ballot outside the former Confederacy.
-Rather, the major third-party candidate in New York during this tumultuous election was former United States Vice President and new Progressive Party poster child Henry Wallace, who gained over eight percent of the vote in the state.

-New York was the most populous state in the country at the time.
 For the first presidential election since 1916, New York did not back the winning candidate.
 This was also the first election wherein the losing major-party candidate carried their home state since Charles Evans Hughes carried New York in 1916, and the only instance between that election and 1960.
-Alongside Strom Thurmond’s win in South Carolina, the first time since Robert M. La Follette carried Wisconsin in 1924 that any losing candidate did so.
+Alongside Strom Thurmond’s win in South Carolina, this was the first time since Robert M. La Follette carried Wisconsin in 1924 that any losing candidate had done so.

-Truman is the last Democrat to win a presidential election without winning the Empire State, and Dewey's victory made him the third and final Republican presidential candidate to win New York without winning the election, the first being John C. Frémont in 1856 and the second Hughes in 1916.
-Dewey’s victory was the first of three consecutive Republican victories in the state, as New York would not vote Democratic again until John F. Kennedy won the state in 1960.
+Truman is the last Democrat to win a presidential election without winning New York, and Dewey's victory made him the third and final Republican presidential candidate to win New York without winning the election, the first being John C. Frémont in 1856 and the second Hughes in 1916.
+Dewey's victory was the first of three consecutive Republican victories in the state, as New York would not vote Democratic again until John F. Kennedy won the state in 1960.